Ze1598/Scrape-Worten/README.md

 -(apr.
 11th 2018) Created the repository, with all the necessary files for the first half of the project a.k.a. the XML and DTD half.

--(may 5th 2018) Updated the repository, with the .html and .css files, along with a .python script to create those files from the generated .xml file; Also updated the structure of the repository (everything is in a single folder)
+-(may 5th 2018) Updated the repository, with the .html and .css files, along with a .python script to create those files from the generated .xml file; Also updated the structure of the repository (everything is in a single folder).

+-(may 10th 2018) Updated the repository with the same content I added previously for the Catalog file, except this time the files are relative to the Daily Sales file.

 External references: